-Term Description transmission equipment The equipment associated with the function or operation of a transmission line or an associated substation , which may include transformers , circuit breakers, reactive equipment and monitoring equipment and control equipment . transmission line A power line that is part of a transmission system . transmission system Any apparatus, equipment , plant or buildings used, or to be used, for, or in connection with, the transportation of electricity at nominal voltages of 66 kV or higher, and which forms part of the Pilbara Grid .
-For the avoidance of doubt the transmission system includes equipment such as static reactive power compensators, which is operated at voltages below 66 kV, provided that the primary purpose of this equipment is to support the transportation of electricity at voltages of 66 kV or higher. trip circuit supervision A function incorporated within a protection scheme that results in alarming for the loss of integrity of the protection scheme's trip circuit.
-Trip circuit supervision supervises a protection scheme 's trip supply together with the integrity of associated wiring, cabling and circuit breaker trip coil. trip supply supervision A function incorporated within a protection scheme that, results in alarming for loss of trip supply . turbine control system The automatic control system which regulates the speed and power output of a generating unit through the control of the rate of entry into the generating unit of the primary energy input (for example, steam, gas or water). two fully independent protection schemes of differing principle Protection schemes having differing principles of operation and which, in combination, provide dependable detection of faults on the protected primary equipment and operate within a specified time, despite any single failure to operate of the secondary equipment.
-To achieve this, complete secondary equipment redundancy is required, including current transformer and voltage transformer secondaries, auxiliary supplies, signalling systems, cabling, wiring, and circuit breaker trip coils.
+Term Description transmission equipment The equipment associated with the function or operation of a transmission line or an associated substation, which may include transformers, circuit breakers, reactive equipment and monitoring equipment and control equipment. transmission line A power line that is part of a transmission system. transmission system Any apparatus, equipment, plant or buildings used, or to be used, for, or in connection with, the transportation of electricity at nominal voltages of 66 kV or higher, and which forms part of the Pilbara Grid.
+For the avoidance of doubt the transmission system includes equipment such as static reactive power compensators, which is operated at voltages below 66 kV, provided that the primary purpose of this equipment is to support the transportation of electricity at voltages of 66 kV or higher. trip circuit supervision A function incorporated within a protection scheme that results in alarming for the loss of integrity of the protection scheme 's trip circuit.
+Trip circuit supervision supervises a protection scheme 's trip supply together with the integrity of associated wiring, cabling and circuit breaker trip coil. trip supply supervision A function incorporated within a protection scheme that, results in alarming for loss of trip supply . turbine control system The automatic control system which regulates the speed and power output of a generating unit through the control of the rate of entry into the generating unit of the primary energy input (for example, steam, gas or water). two fully independent protection schemes of differing principle To achieve this, complete secondary equipment redundancy is required, including current transformer and voltage transformer secondaries, auxiliary supplies, signalling systems, cabling, wiring, and circuit breaker trip coils.
 Auxiliary supplies include DC supplies for protection purposes.
 Therefore, to satisfy the redundancy requirements, each protection scheme would need to have its own independent battery and battery charger system supplying all that protection scheme 's trip functions.
 In addition the relays of each protection scheme must be grouped in separate physical locations (which need not be in different panels).
 Furthermore the two protection schemes must either use different methods of operation or, alternatively, have been designed and manufactured by different organisations.
 User Has the meaning given in subclause 1.3(a)(2).